Information about Copper

 Copper is used in the treatment of nutritional deficiencies.

 How copper works

 Copper provides essential nutrients.

-Overdose, Nausea, Cardiac disorder, Anemia, Bloody diarrhea, Decreased blood pressure, Fever, Stomach pain, Vomiting
+Overdose, Nausea, Cardiac disorder, Anemia (low number of red blood cells), Bloody diarrhea, Decreased blood pressure, Fever, Stomach pain, Vomiting

 - Do not start or continue the copper and consult your doctor, if you are taking only zinc supplements as zinc in the absence of copper may decrease serum copper levels.

 - Avoid using copper if you are suffering from Wilson’s Disease (a genetic disease of copper metabolism).

 - Do not take copper if you are allergic to copper or any other constituents of the drug.

 Q. Is copper good for health?

 Copper is a mineral required for normal health.
 It is required by body to use iron.
 It is also important for nerve function, bone growth, and to help your body use sugar